Getting Lost Again

 We were planning on having a look around the beautiful area and then later in the day we would continue and hope to either camp wild, a room, or find a campsite.
 We had no idea where we would land.

 For a start vaguely towards the airport and then end up on road 18.
-We only need to get out a few kilometers, to find the turn off to the roads in the mountains.
+We only need to get out a few kilometres, to find the turn-off to the roads in the mountains.
 But there was a surprising lack of signs indicating places/destinations and exits out of Sarajevo.
 You would expect for instance to see the airport sign posted or the next largest city.
 But there was nothing.
-Well nothing we could see.
+Well, nothing we could see.

 Before we got too far, we needed a few supplies before we headed up to Lukomir, I was anticipating wild camping up on the mountains somewhere, as without decent scale maps or a working GPS I was a little vague on how exactly to get there or what to expect.
 So wanted to be prepared for whatever happens.